Gentle, Reliable Care for Senior & Special Needs Pets

 Pets who are are under veterinary care, acutely ill, or require specialized attention are all considered special needs.
 These pets include those that have developed medical issues such as diabetes, epilepsy, thyroid conditions, or urinary issues/chronic kidney disease, as well as those recovering from surgery.

-Senior pets can be challenged by: mental impairment (“doggy dementia”), blindness, or hearing difficulties.
-They may be living with arthritis, hip dysplasia, or incontinence, and need a little extra patience and tender loving care.
+Geriatric pets can be challenged by: mental impairment (“doggy dementia”), blindness, or hearing difficulties.
+They may be living with chronic kidney failure, arthritis, hip dysplasia, or incontinence, and need a little extra patience and tender loving care.

 Puppies, kittens and other very young pets are also considered special needs, as they require more intensive feeding and care schedules.